 SAVE THE DATE

-What: Full day of informative and engaging workshops, keynote addresses by national industry leaders, awards luncheon, access to vendors, networking opportunities and much more.
+What: Full day of informative and engaging workshops, keynote addresses by national industry leaders, networking luncheon, access to vendors, opportunities to connect with experts and much more.

 Where: Tuscany Suites & Casino